natewise/thermostat-api/README.md

 # Pseudo Thermostat API Interface
+## _Python, JavaScript_
-**Description:** A JavaScript and Python-based, pseudo thermostat API interface intended to model how a real application might interface with the hardware of a thermostat and how it might communicate with a user.
+**Description:** A JavaScript and Python-based, pseudo thermostat API interface intended to model the data a smart thermostat might output.
+Use of JavaScript and Python sockets to simulate data flow from a thermostat to a client.

 **How to run/test it:** Inside the theromstat-api folder is _thermostat.js_ and _data_generation.js_.
 Run _data_generation.js_ first to get dummy thermostat data generating for the main api.